Arrest of cargo does not include ship

 If cargo on board a ship is ordered to be arrested, the Sheriff or Marshal is responsible for executing the cargo arrest without intervening in the underlying claim.
 The ship owner or vessel interests can request the Sheriff or Marshal to facilitate the discharge of the ship's non-arrested cargo.
 This request involves making an application to the court for appropriate relief.

-Alternatively, the ship owner or vessel interest may apply directly to the court to seek an order for the ship’s discharge, which is a procedural remedy to address the operational impact of the cargo arrest.
+Alternatively, the ship owner or vessel interest may apply directly to the court to seek an order for the ship's discharge, which is a procedural remedy to address the operational impact of the cargo arrest.
+The court will typically order the ship owner to provide an inventory and cooperate in removing the arrested cargo, and then the ship will be free to sail.
+The costs of removing the arrested cargo (crane hire, stevedoring, transportation to warehouse) are usually borne by the claimant, although the court may direct the ship owner to advance the costs subject to reimbursement.

 The arrest of cargo versus the arrest of a ship involves distinct legal mechanisms and serves different purposes within maritime law.
 The separation between these two forms of arrest helps balance the interests of various parties involved, facilitates ongoing trade, and preserves the condition of cargo.
 The legal frameworks provided by the Admiralty Act, 2017 and the Admiralty Rules of the High Courts ensure that these procedures are conducted efficiently and fairly, maintaining the integrity of maritime operations and resolving disputes in a structured manner.